 Kharif Crops / Monsoon Crops / Autumn Crops

-• Kharif crop also known as Monsoon Crops or Autumn Crops.
+• Kharif crop is also known as Monsoon Crops or Autumn Crops.

 • Sowing Seasons-May to July.